graemeop/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * 2015 15" MacBook Pro with a dGPU (MacBookPro11,5)

 :::
+BUT HOW IS THIS DETECTED BY OCLP?
+I HAVE DOWNLOADED THE KDK PACKAGE OPENED IT AND PLACED IT IN /APPLICATIONS BUT STILL ONLY GET "NETWORK CONNECTION REQUIRED".🤦🏼‍♂️

 Below entries represent GPUs no longer natively supported, ie. requiring root volume patching with OpenCore Legacy Patcher: